SchlossLab/MicrobialCensus_2015/Schloss_Census2_mBio_2015.md

 Previously, Schloss and Handelsman [-@Schloss2004] assigned the then available 56,215 partial rRNA gene sequences to operational taxonomic units (OTUs) that were available in the Ribosomal Database Project and concluded that the sampling methods of the time were insufficient to identify the previously estimated 10^7^ to 10^9^ different species [@Dykhuizen1998, @Curtis2002].
 That census called for a broader and deeper characterization of all environments.
 Refreshingly, this challenge was largely met.
 There have been major investments in studying the Earth's microbiome using 16S rRNA gene sequencing through initiatives such as the Human Microbiome Project [@reference], the Earth Microbiome Project [@reference], and the International Census of Marine Microorganisms.
 But most important, the original census was performed on the cusp of radical developments in sequencing technologies.
 That advancement has largely moved the bulk of sequencing throughput from large sequencing centers to individual investigators and leveraged their diversity to expand the representation of organisms and environments represented in public databases.

 Here we update the status of the microbial census with nearly or completely full-length 16S rRNA gene sequences.
 In the 13 years since the collection of data for Schloss and Handelsman’s analysis, the number of full-length sequences has grown exponentially, despite the overwhelming contemporary focus by most researchers on short-read technologies.
 This update to the census allows us to evaluate the relative sampling thoroughness for different environments and clades, and make an argument for the continued need to collection full-length sequence data from many systems that have a long history of study.
 Although there has been a robust growth in the number of full-length sequences deposited to GenBank since its creation in 1983, the rate of growth has stalled over the past 5 years and the deposits have been dominated by a handful of research groups studying a limited number of environments.
 As researchers consider coalescing into a Unified Microbiome Initiative [@Alivisatos2015], it will be important to balance the need for mechanism-based studies with the need to generate full-length reference sequences from a diversity of environments.
+In this, continued technological advances, such as the reconstruction of nearly full-length sequences from metagenomics with EMIRGE (Miller 2011) and inovations in culturing (references needed: iChip, Epstein dormancy, Thrash 2015; Gifford 2014), will be vital.

 ## Materials and Methods

 ***Sequence data curation.***
 The July 19, 2015 release of the ARB-formatted SILVA small subunit (SSU) reference database (SSU Ref v.123) was downloaded from http://www.arb-silva.de/fileadmin/silva_databases/release_123/ARB_files/SSURef_123_SILVA_19_07_15_opt.arb.tgz [@REF].
 This release is based on the EMBL-EBI/ENA Release 123, which was released in March 2015.
 The SILVA curators identify potential SSU sequences using keyword searches and sequence-based search using RNAmmer (http://www.arb-silva.de/documentation/release-123/).
 The SILVA curators then screened the 7,168,241 resulting sequences based on a minimum length criteria (<300 nt), number of ambiguous base calls (>2%), length of sequence homopolymers (>2%), presence of vector contamination (>2%), low alignment quality value (<75), and likelihood of being chimeric (Pintail value < 50).
 Of the remaining sequences, the bacterial reference set retained those bacterial sequences longer than 1,200 nt and the archaeal reference set retained those archaeal sequences longer than 900 nt.
 The aligned 1,515,024 bacterial and 59,240 archaeal sequences were exported from the database using ARB along with the complete set of metadata.
 Additional sequence data was included from single-cell genomes available on the Integrated Microbial Genomes (IMG) system [@REF], many of which were recently obtained via the GEBA-MDM effort in Rinke et al. [@REF].
 "SCGC” was searched on the IMG database March 12, 2015 to download the bacterial (N=249) and archaeal (N=46) 16S rRNA gene sequences and their associated metadata.
 The IMG sequences were aligned against the respective SILVA-based reference using mothur [@REF].
 The aligned bacterial and archaeal sequence sets from SILVA and IMG were pooled and processed in parallel in mothur.
 Using mothur, sequences were further screened to remove any sequence with more than 2 ambiguous base calls and trimmed to overlap the same alignment coordinates while maintaining a minimum sequence length of 1,200 and 900 nt for the bacterial and archeael datasets, respectively.
 The final datasets contained 1,412,681 bacterial and 53,618 archaeal 16S rRNA gene sequences.
-Sequences were assigned to operational taxonomic units (OTUs) with a 3% distance threshold using the average neighbor clustering algorithm.
+Sequences were assigned to OTUs using the average neighbor clustering algorithm [@REF].

 ***Metadata curation.***